-The mission of the Commission on the Status of Women is to work to improve the lives of women and girls in San Luis Obispo County by advocating for equal rights and collaborating with agencies and programs that support the health, socioeconomic and professional well-being of women and girls in our community.
+The mission of the Commission on the Status of Women and Girls is to work to improve the lives of women and girls in San Luis Obispo County by advocating for equal rights and collaborating with agencies and programs that support the health, socioeconomic and professional well-being of women and girls in our community.

 Improving the Lives of Women and Girls

-The Commission on the Status of Women is an official advisory board to the San Luis Obispo County Board of Supervisors charged with helping our local officials understand the issues facing women in our community and advocating for policies to support them.
+The Commission on the Status of Women and Girls is an official advisory board to the San Luis Obispo County Board of Supervisors charged with helping our local officials understand the issues facing women in our community and advocating for policies to support them.
 The commission consists of 3 appointees from each of the five supervisorial districts.
 We encourage anyone who is passionate about women's issues to join us in our activities and projects.
 Find out how to join the Commission here.

 Our principal vehicle for collecting feedback from local women is our annual Women's Issues Survey.
 The survey polls women on such issues as: